Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Renormalization group analysis: proof of Theorem

 \subsection{Crash course on Kasteleyn theory}

-In the following, we will sometime need coordinates on the hexagonal lattice.
+In the following, we will sometimes need coordinates on the hexagonal lattice.
 We use the following convention.
-First the two bipartite class will be called black and white and we will actually use different variables $b$ and $w$ for white and black vertices.
+First, the two bipartite classes will be called black and white and we will use different variables $b$ and $w$ for black and white vertices.
 We assume without loss of generality that the lattice is composed of regular hexagons with a horizontal side and that the black vertex is on the right of that edge.
 We fix a horizontal edge and say that \emph{both} the white and black vertices adjacent to that edge have coordinate $(0,0)$.
 For other points, we use non-orthogonal coordinates as indicated in \cref{fig:coordinates}.
 We say that horizontal (resp.\ \northwest to \southeast and \northeast to \southwest) edges have types $\fa$, $\fb$ and $\fc$ respectively.

-Consider a simply connected piece of the hexagonal lattice $D$ and construct a matrix $K$ indexed by black vertices on the rows and white vertices on the the columns with $K(b,w) = \one_{\{b \sim w\}}$.
-In the definition with permutation, we see that the only non-zero terms come from permutations which only associate adjacent white and black vertices, i.e., the non-zero permutations are exactly describing lozenge tilings and $\det(K) = \sum_{\varphi} \epsilon(\varphi)$ where $\epsilon(\varphi)$ is the signature of the permutation described by $\varphi$.
-Now is is also true that the set of tilings of a simply connected domain is closed under rotation of hexagons in the tiling, which in terms of permutation are simply multiplication by a cycle of $3$ elements.
+Consider a simply connected piece of the hexagonal lattice $D$ and construct a matrix $K$ indexed by black vertices on the rows and white vertices on the columns with $K(b,w) = \one_{\{b \sim w\}}$.
+In the formula for $\det(K)$ in terms of permutation, we see that the only non-zero terms come from permutations which only associate adjacent white and black vertices, i.e., the non-zero permutations are exactly describing lozenge tilings and $\det(K) = \sum_{\varphi} \epsilon(\varphi)$ where $\epsilon(\varphi)$ is the signature of the permutation described by $\varphi$.
+Now it is also true that the set of tilings of a simply connected domain is closed under rotation of hexagons in the tiling, which in terms of permutation are simply multiplication by a cycle of $3$ elements.
 Since a cycle of length $3$ has signature $+1$, $\epsilon(\varphi)$ does not actually depend on $\varphi$ and $|\det(K) | = \# \{ \text{tilings of $D$}\}$.
 Applying the above argument to both $D$ and $D\setminus \{b_0, w_0\}$ for some pair of adjacent vertices $(b_0w_0)$, the comatrix formula for the determinant says that

 with the $\P$ under a uniformly chosen tiling.
-In fact the comatrix formula has a generalization to minors which gives for any finite set of edges $(b_iw_i)$
+In fact, the comatrix formula has a generalization to minors which gives for any finite set of edges $(b_iw_i)$

 We thus see that a very natural (and fruitful) approach to the dimer model is to try to identify~$K^{-1}$.